Randolph Moss: Federal judicial service

-On April 3, 2014, President Barack Obama nominated Moss to serve as a United States District Judge of the United States District Court for the District of Columbia, to the seat vacated by Judge Robert L. Wilkins, who was elevated to the United States Court of Appeals for the District of Columbia Circuit.
+On April 3, 2014, President Barack Obama nominated Moss to serve as a United States district judge of the United States District Court for the District of Columbia, to the seat vacated by Judge Robert L. Wilkins, who was elevated to the United States Court of Appeals for the District of Columbia Circuit.
 He received a hearing before the United States Senate Judiciary Committee on May 20, 2014.
 On June 19, 2014 his nomination was reported out of committee by a 11–7 vote.
-On September 18, 2014 Senate Majority Leader Harry Reid filed for cloture on his nomination.
-On Wednesday, November 12, 2014, the Senate invoked cloture on his nomination by a 53–45 vote.
+On September 18, 2014, Senate Majority Leader Harry Reid filed for cloture on his nomination.
+On November 12, 2014, the United States Senate invoked cloture on his nomination by a 53–45 vote.
 On November 13, 2014, his nomination was confirmed by a 54–45 vote.
 He received his judicial commission on November 14, 2014.

 Notable rulings

 In May 2016, Moss found that the Foreign Sovereign Immunities Act prevented an Ethiopian dissident living under asylum in the United States from suing the Ethiopian government for infecting his home computer with FinSpy spyware and then surveilling him in Maryland.

 On October 16, 2018, Moss ruled against Education Secretary Betsy DeVos after she stopped an Obama-era rule from taking effect which protected students against fraud from for-profit colleges.

 On March 1, 2020, Moss ruled that President Donald Trump unlawfully installed Ken Cuccinelli as acting Director of the United States Citizenship and Immigration Services (USCIS) and that therefore, certain directives related to removal of undocumented immigrants seeking asylum he implemented “must be set aside.”

 On December 26, 2020, Moss ruled that the United States Justice Department unlawfully rescheduled the execution of Lisa Montgomery, the only woman on federal death row.
 On January 1, 2021, a three judge panel of the United States Court of Appeals for the District of Columbia Circuit vacated Moss's ruling.

 On July 19, 2021, Moss sentenced Paul Hodgkins, a Florida man who participated in the 2021 United States Capitol attack to eight months in prison.
-Moss acknowledged that this man was part of a larger mob, but said that "Although you were only one member of a larger mob, you actively participated in a larger event that threatened the Capitol and democracy itself".
-At the time of his sentencing, Hodgkins is the third person to be sentenced for their participation at the insurrection, and his sentence is the longest thus far.
+Moss acknowledged that this man was part of a larger mob, but said that "Although you were only one member of a larger mob, you actively participated in a larger event that threatened the Capitol and democracy itself."
+At the time of his sentencing, Hodgkins was the third person to be sentenced for their participation in the January 6 riot, and his sentence is the longest thus far.